dcifuen/gatsby-contentful-firebase-demo/README.md

 # gatsby-contentful-firebase-demo

-A starter template to build amazing static websites with Gatsby, Contentful, Google Cloud Build and Firebase hosting.
+A starter template to build amazing static websites with Gatsby, Contentful, Google Cloud Build, Google Cloud Run and Firebase hosting.
 Based on [gatsby-starter-gcn](https://github.com/ryanwiemer/gatsby-starter-gcn).

 ## Features

+All the features offered by the `gatsby-starter-gcn`:

 - Contentful integration with ready to go placeholder content
 - Minimal responsive design - made to customize or tear apart